EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 {% endhighlight %}

-There is one function in `engo` that will allow you to start your game / window: `engo.Run(RunOptions, Scene)`.
+There is one function in `engo` that will allow you to start your game/window: `engo.Run(RunOptions, Scene)`.
 As you see, there are two parameters to this function: one of type `RunOptions`, where you can set things like `Fullscreen`, `FPSLimit`, `VSync`, and much more, and the second one is your default `Scene`.

 > #### Scenes
-> Scenes are the barebone of `engo`: they contain pretty much all other things within the game.
+> Scenes are the backbone of `engo`: they contain pretty much all other things within the game.
 You should have multiple
-> scenes and switch between them: i.e. one for the main menu, another for the loading screen, and yet another for the
+> scenes and switch between them: e.g. one for the main menu, another for the loading screen, and yet another for the
 > in-game experience.
 Specifically, a `Scene` contains **one** `World`, a collection of multiple `System`s and a
 > magnitude of `Entity`s - we will be creating those in the next tutorial.